What Is Jon Corzine's Net Worth?

 Early Life

-Jon Corzine was born on January 1, 1947 in Taylorville, Illinois to parents Nancy June and Roy Allen Corzine, Sr. and grew up on a small family farm in Willey Station, Illinois.
-After completing high school at Taylorville High School, where he had played basketball and football, he enrolled at the University of Illinois at Urbana-Champaign.
-There he was a member of the Phi Delta Theta fraternity and graduated with honors in 1969.
-After college, he enlisted in the United States Marine Corps Reserve and served from 1969 to 1975.
+Jon Corzine was born Jonathan Stevens Corzine on January 1, 1947, in Taylorville, Illinois.
+He is the son of Nancy June and Roy Allen Corzine, Sr., and he grew up on a small family farm in Willey Station, Illinois.
+After completing high school at Taylorville High School, where he played basketball and football, Jon enrolled at the University of Illinois at Urbana-Champaign.
+There, he was a member of the Phi Delta Theta fraternity and graduated with honors in 1969.
+After college, Corzine enlisted in the United States Marine Corps Reserve and served from 1969 to 1975.
 While in the reserves, he enrolled at the University of Chicago Booth School of Business and earned a Master of Business Administration in 1973.

 Goldman Sachs